Amen or The Pederasty: Exhibition

 At the end of 2015, a section of the work by Abel Azcona was selected to be part of a retrospective exhibition of the artist's works inside the city of Pamplona's Monument to the Fallen in the Spanish Civil War.
 The work was located on the altar of the old monument, which was formerly the cathedral of Pamplona, but at the time of Azconas' show, it was desacralized.
-Along with Amen's other critical works about child abuse such as The Shadow was displayed.
+Along with Amen, Azcona's other critical works about child abuse such as The Shadow were displayed.
 In The Shadow, he denounced cases of child abuse in a piece in which the survivors are the protagonists.
 In the work, Azcona presented more than two hundred actual cases of pedophilia in museums and galleries in various cities in Spain.
 At each show, Azcona gave a live performance from a wooden swing of the experiences of the survivors.
 A swing was also installed inside the Monument to the Fallen of Pamplona.